mantidproject/documents/Design/SANS/NewISISDesign/SANSState/SANSState.md

 The entire information required for a SANS reduction should be contained in a `SANSState` object.
 The configuration of this state should be handled by a `SANSStateBuilder` which in turn is/can be governed by a `SANSStateDirector`.

-Due to the choices of input types into Mantid algorithms, the `SANSState` and the sub-states which are described below have to be implemented in terms of `PropertyManager` objects (see below).
+Due to the choices of input types into Mantid algorithms, the `SANSState` and the sub-states which are described below have to be convertible into a `PropertyManager` object since this is the only complex data strucutre which can be currently used as an input property for Mantid algorithms.

 #### Where will the state be generated?